Life Time (Rollins Band album)

-Life Time is the first full-length studio album by Rollins Band, fronted by ex-Black Flag singer, Henry Rollins.
+Life Time is the debut studio album by the American rock band Rollins Band, fronted by ex-Black Flag singer, Henry Rollins.
 The 1987 album was produced by Ian MacKaye.
 It was reissued in 1999, 2014 and 2021.

 Production

-The album was recorded in 1987 at Off Beat Studios in Leeds, United Kingdom.
+The album was recorded in 1987 at Off Beat Studios in Leeds, England.
 It was produced by Ian MacKaye who was active in the hardcore punk scene; as a musician and co-owner of Dischord Records.
-Rollins was a childhood friend of MacKaye and had worked as a roadie for MacKaye's band The Teen Idles.
+Rollins was a childhood friend of MacKaye and had worked as a roadie for MacKaye's band, The Teen Idles.

+Musical style

+The album has a more punk-influenced sound when compared to the band's better-known work from the 1990s.
+Guitarist Chris Haskett later said that, "Lifetime is our first album playing together and there are a bunch of different styles from the individual players but they haven’t combined yet."

 Release

-Life Time was originally released in 1987 and included four live tracks recorded in Kortrijk, Belgium in October 1987.
+Life Time was originally released in 1987 on Texas Hotel Records and included four live tracks recorded in Kortrijk, Belgium in October 1987 on the CD edition.

-The album was subsequently re-mastered and re-released in 1999 without the live tracks but with the addition of three tracks from the Do It album; "Do It", "Move Right In," and "Next Time".
+The album was subsequently re-mastered and re-released in 1999 by 2.13.61 and Buddha without the live tracks but with the addition of three tracks from the Do It album; "Do It", "Move Right In," and "Next Time".

-In 2014, it was reissued on Dischord, including the original live tracks but not the 1999 bonus tracks.
+In 2014, it was reissued on 2.13.61/Dischord, including the original live tracks but not the 1999 bonus tracks.

 In 2021, the album had a digital and limited vinyl release.